 Waste management activities generate carbon dioxide and methane which are both greenhouse gases.
 Materials within the household waste stream such as kitchen waste, garden waste and paper contain carbon based organic matter.
 The treatment and disposal of these wastes has an impact on the emission of greenhouse gases.
 When biodegradable materials are broken down in the presence of air, carbon dioxide is released.
-Methane is produced when the biodegradable material is broken down in the absence of air.
-Methane is at least 23 times more potent than carbon dioxide as a greenhouse gas.
+Methane is produced when the biodegradable material is broken down due to the absence of air.
+Methane is at least 23 times more potent than carbon dioxide as a greenhouse gas4.

-The absence of air in landfill sites causes methane to be generated as waste breaks down within a site.
 In 2009/10, 46.9% of municipal waste in the England was sent to landfill.
 Methane emissions from (biodegradable waste in) landfill account for 40% of all UK methane emissions and 3% of all UK greenhouse gas emissions.

 The waste management sector in the UK accounted for 3.6% of the UK's total estimated emissions of greenhouse gases in 2008, or 22.7 Mt CO2e compared to 52.9 Mt CO2e in 1990.
-Of the 2008 total, 89% arises from landfill, 9% from waste-water handling and 2% from waste incineration.
+Of the 2008 total, 89% arises from landfill, 9% from waste-water handling and 2% from waste incineration5.